Puerto Vallarta Gay Travel

 Puerto Vallarta Gay Travel Experiences

-Puerto Vallarta's Gay Beach
+The Puerto Vallarta Gay Beach

 Plenty of men park themselves in the sand between the Blue Chairs Resort and the Mantamar Beach Club.
 Ritmos Beach Café is another popular gay hangout in this area, although all the beach cafés tend to blend together.

 The beach is generally busiest between 1:00 PM and 5:00 PM.
 After 5:30, the area quickly empties out as everyone heads to dinner.
 It’s best to plan your beach time between 1:00 and 4:00 PM.
-See the restaurants section of this guide for authentic places to eat afterward.

 Lounge at Mantamar Beach Club